kevindierkx/laravel-domain-localization/README.md

 For more advanced locale management take a look at [mcamara/laravel-localization](https://github.com/mcamara/laravel-localization).

-## Installation
+## Documentation

-This package offers a wide variety of support for various Laravel versions.
-You can find the installation instructions, including a compatibility chart and full documentation on https://distortedfusion.com/docs/kevindierkx/laravel-domain-localization.
+You will find full documentation on the dedicated [documentation](https://distortedfusion.com/docs/kevindierkx/laravel-domain-localization) site.

 ## Testing